bioinformatics-polito/PhyliCS/README.md

 >>> import phylics
 ```

 If you do not get any error message the library has been properly installed.
-If you have any trouble, please contact the author of the package by email (marilisa.montemurro@polito.it).

 ### Input data format
 Sample data need to be put in a tab-delimited matrix where: